potacki-com/huawei-bootloader-tools/README.md

 ### Tested devices

-- Huawei P20 lite (ANE-LX1)
-  - State: In progress
-  - Started at: March 27th 2022, 17:04
-  - Notes:
-    - requires `autorebootAfter` to be set to `4`

-Other devices which have been tested with the original Python script:
+Devices which have been tested with the original Python script:

 (see: [SkyEmie/huawei-honor-unlock-bootloader#summary](https://github.com/SkyEmie/huawei-honor-unlock-bootloader#summary))